CharlieSL1/AHM-Dataset/Csound/opcode/TECHNICAL.md

 > **Given an emotion and a scale, predict the most probable chord progression.**

-The feature vector is therefore two-dimensional:
+The feature vector is two-dimensional:

 ```
 X = [emotion_id,  scale_id]